Approximation algorithms for the MAXSPACE advertisement problem

 A set~$X$ is used to maintain the slots to which~$A_i$ was assigned.
 If it is possible to assign all~$w_i$ copies of~$A_i$, the slots in~$X$ are updated.
 Otherwise,~$X$ is ignored, and the algorithm goes to the next ad.
 The algorithm returns a schedule of ads to the slots.

 Consider the output of Algorithm~\ref{alg:3} and let~${\OPT = \{B^*_1, B^*_2, \dots, B^*_K\}}$ be an optimal schedule.
 Also, let~$H$ be the set of ads not scheduled by the algorithm and let~$H^*$ be the subset of ads in~$H$ that are in~$\OPT$.
 In Lemma~\ref{feasible:alg:3}, we show that Algorithm~\ref{alg:3} runs in polynomial time in the instance size and returns a feasible solution.
-In Lemma~\ref{lema:2}, we show that, if there exists some ad~$A_i$ that is in an optimal schedule but was not scheduled by the algorithm, that is,~${A_i \in H^*}$, then each slot~$B_j$ to which $A_i$ is assigned in the optimal solution has fullness~${f(B_j) \geq 1/4}$ in the solution returned by the algorithm.
+In Lemma~\ref{lema:2}, we show that if there exists some ad~$A_i$ that is in an optimal schedule but was not scheduled by the algorithm, that is,~${A_i \in H^*}$, then each slot~$B_j$ such that~${j \geq r_i}$ has fullness~${f(B_j) \geq 1/4}$ in the solution returned by the algorithm.
 The Lemma~\ref{lema:2} is used to prove that this algorithm is a~$1/4$-approximation for small ads (Lemma~\ref{prova}).

 \begin{lemma} Algorithm~\ref{alg:3} runs in polynomial time in the instance size and returns a feasible solution. \end{lemma}